 Furnace fans, also known as blowers, that use a permanent split capacitor (PSC) motor cannot meet the power consumption requirement.
-Therefore, after July 3, 2019, furnaces may only be manufactured with an electronically commutated motor (ECM), which can be either constant torque or variable speed.
+Therefore, after July 3, 2019, furnaces may only be manufactured with an electronically commutated motor (ECM), as they are more efficient than a PSC motor.
+ECM motors can be either constant torque or variable speed (standard constant torque ECM motors do not have variable speed functionality).
 Inducer fans are not covered under the regulation.